softwarecrash/Solar2MQTT/README.md

 **POWER:** Using a 3.3V DC Buck Converter that can handle up to 20V or a DC/DC or USB power currently.

-# Parts required to build one
+# Parts required to build

 Most of the parts can be bought as modules, it's usually cheaper that way.